thorfriisphd-rgb/GSIMA/README.md

 Low X-Std indicates that a cassette position maintains a similar biochemical relationship to its MyhT sequence environment across divergent taxa.
 High X-Std indicates greater biochemical variability.

-The `X-Std < 0.5` threshold is a **project-specific classification criterion**; it is not a threshold defined by Grantham or by the original SWING framework.
+The `X-Std < 0.5` threshold is a **project-specific operational classification criterion**.
+It is not a threshold defined by Grantham or by the original SWING framework, and it should not be interpreted as a neutral-evolution threshold.

 Thus, the methodological lineage is: